IolaniDev/KnowYourAngles/README.md

 ## Getting started
 To download some of the frameworks necessary to run KnowYourAngles, you will need [Git LFS](https://git-lfs.github.com/).
 Detailed instructions are available from [GitHub Help](https://help.github.com/articles/installing-git-large-file-storage/).

-Additionally, you will need to visit the [MyScript Developer site](https://developer.myscript.com/get-started/ios) to obtain a certificate to use for development/testing purposes.
+Additionally, you will need to visit the [MyScript Developer site](https://developer.myscript.com/getting-started/ios) to obtain a certificate to use for development/testing purposes.
+Other resources and documentation about the [MyScript APIs](https://developer.myscript.com/) is available.

 ## Branches